OpenTermsArchive/engine/ops/README.md

 ansible-playbook ops/site.yml
 ```

-:warning: Since [MongoDB and Chromium cannot be installed on ARM](https://github.com/ambanum/OpenTermsArchive/issues/743), they are skipped in infrastructure installation process.
+:warning: Since [MongoDB cannot be installed on ARM](https://github.com/ambanum/OpenTermsArchive/issues/743), it is skipped in the infrastructure installation process.
 This means you cannot test MongoDB storage with Vagrant on ARM architecture.

 ##### Connect to the running machine